-Cover letters are aren’t often seen as a key element to landing a new job – that honour goes to our CV or resume.
+Cover letters aren’t often seen as a key element to landing a new job – that honour usually goes to our CV or resume.

 But you shouldn’t discount or overlook the importance of a cover letter.
 After all, many employers, hiring managers and recruiters still ask for them.
 Plus, it could be the differentiating factor between you landing the role or someone else beating you to it.

 So in order to write a strong and effective cover letter, use these following tips.

 Find strong cover letter examples you like